Updated May 26, 2023

-Agile Development cycle or Agile Software development life cycle is the methodology of implementing the agile project management methodology to the process of software development.
-Agile Software Development Cycle is also known as Iterative or Incremental Software development Life cycle as the software development is based on continuous learning from the iterations.
+The Agile Development cycle or Agile Software development life cycle is the methodology of implementing the agile project management methodology to the software development process.
+Agile Software Development Cycle is also known as the Iterative or Incremental Software development Life cycle as the software development is based on continuous learning from the iterations.
 Agile methodology is a method of implementing a set of planning and management techniques based on the iterative and incremental execution of tasks as per the project requirement.
-The agile practices concentrate on teamwork by allowing teams to work on a project and to make modifications and changes during the software development to achieve the project’s objective efficiently.
+In addition, agile practices concentrate on teamwork by allowing teams to work on a project and to make modifications and changes during the software development to achieve the project’s objective efficiently.

 Phases of Agile Development Cycle

-The Agile development Life Cycle can be divided into 5 different phases which are:
+The Agile development Life Cycle can be divided into 5 different phases:

-In this phase, the objective of the software and how the user interface will appear is finalized, based on the client’s requirement and interaction.
+In this phase, the objective of the software and how the user interface will appear are finalized based on the client’s requirements and interaction.
 It also defines the business opportunities and the time required to complete the project.
-Thus, this phase clearly clarifies the client’s expectation related to the project
+Thus, this phase clarifies the client’s expectations related to the project.

 Once the project is finalized, initial requirements including: